elastisys/compliantkubernetes/docs/architecture.md

 To achieve this, Compliant Kubernetes is implemented as two Kubernetes clusters

 * A **workload cluster**, which hosts your application, and
-* A **service cluster**, which hosts services for monitoring, logging and vulnerability management.
+* A **management cluster**, which hosts services for monitoring, logging and vulnerability management.

 ![C4 Model, Level 2 Diagram](img/ck8s-c4model-level2.png)